udecode/editor-protocol/.github/ISSUE_TEMPLATE/spec-template.md

 ---
 name: Spec template
-about: Given an input, when an action occurs, then...
+about: When several conditions occur, there is an expected behavior
 title: ''
 labels: spec
 assignees: ''

 ---

-### Given

--

 ### When